ZhaoJ9014/face.evoLVe/README.md

   * About validation statistics (when batch index reachs ```EVALUATE_FREQ``` or at the end of each epoch):

     <img src="https://github.com/ZhaoJ9014/face.evoLVe.PyTorch/blob/master/disp/Fig11.png" width="900px"/>

+* Please refer to Sec.
+[Model Zoo](#Model-Zoo) for specific model weights and corresponding performance.

 ### Data Zoo
 :tiger: